-Assisted Reading and Rereading: rereading books from current and previous level when indicated, factual and inferential comprehension work, handling oral reading errors "on the run," modeling full sentence replies.
+Assisted Reading and Rereading: rereading books from current and previous level when indicated, handling oral reading errors "on the run."

 Clinic: each participant has the opportunity to tutor one or more students under the supervision of mentors.
 Tutoring sessions are followed by discussion of relevant instructional issues (e.g., pacing, text level, sight word development) and opportunities for questions, remodeling, and clarification.